 service apache2 reload

 Congratulations!
 You have now successfully Set Up Apache Virtual Hosts on Ubuntu 14.04.
-Thank you for following along and feel free to check back with us for further updates or learn more about our reliable cloud hosting servers.
+Thank you for following along and feel free to check back with us for further updates.